CaptureB/NotesF/README.md

 ## Tests
 The user can test this application by running the node server.js.
 The user will then run node server.js.
 The user will now if the application is running with a message in the terminal and a image of a rocketship.

+This application is deployed using Heroku.This is the database that will show when the user runs the program.

 ## Questions

 ## GitHub
+CaptureB

 ## Email